openstack/ceilometer/doc/source/measurements.rst

    should be expressed in bits ('b') or bytes ('B').
 2. For a given meter, the units should NEVER, EVER be changed.
-3. When the measurement does not represent a volume, the unit description should always described WHAT is measured (ie: apples, disk, routers, floating IPs, etc.).
+3. When the measurement does not represent a volume, the unit description should always describe WHAT is measured (ie: apples, disk, routers, floating IPs, etc.).
 4. When creating a new meter, if another meter exists measuring something similar, the same units and precision should be used.